30th November 2016. By Ryan Baldi.

 Joining from Inter Milan on an initial loan fee of €2 million, with an €8 million obligation to buy if certain parameters are met, the deal seemed reasonably logical, despite his time at Inter being rather mixed.
 After all, Jesus can play, not only at centre-back, but also at left-back.
 In addition, once the injured Rudiger returned, he'd be an adequate backup and give Roma some important squad depth.

 Upon new signing, Mario Rui, suffering a devastating ruptured anterior cruciate ligament in his left knee, the club would've been additionally grateful they'd signed Jesus, who could now provide vital cover at left-back too.
-But unfortunately, whether playing in central defense or
+But unfortunately, whether playing in central defense or as a fullback, the Brazilian has largely flattered to

 - Posted: November 16, 2016Categories: SevillaRead more »